China ramps up spending to spur economy, central bank sees stable policy

 Inflation picked up to a four-month high, easing concerns the country was slipping into a deflationary trend but remaining well below the government's comfort zone, giving Beijing ample room to step up policy support if necessary.

-The yuan has also appeared to stabilise after a sharp slide earlier in the year, though traders are not sure if the PBOC is comfortable enough with the export recovery to allow the currency to start appreciating again.
+The yuan currency has also appeared to stabilize after a sharp slide earlier in the year, though traders are not sure if the PBOC is comfortable enough with the export recovery to allow the currency to start appreciating again.

-(Reporting By China Economics Team; Editing by Kim Coghill and Nick Macfie)
+(Reporting By China Economics Team; Editing by Eric Meijer & Kim Coghill)